 Types of fraud

-Fraud manifests itself in the NHS in a variety of ways.
-Fraud is said to cost the NHS an estimated £5 billion every year.
-It is important that we are all aware of the types of fraud that are committed and are not afraid to report fraudulent behaviour.
+Fraud manifests itself in the NHS in a variety of ways, and is said to cost the NHS an estimated £5 billion every year.

-- Support functions: this type of fraud can include the submission of a false CV or references; false or inflated time sheets or expenses; working elsewhere whilst on sickness absence from the Trust; abuse of Trust equipment; misappropriation of funds; claims for non-existent employees; and for goods and services that are for personal use.
+- Support functions: this can include the submission of a false CV or references, false or inflated time sheets or expenses, working elsewhere whilst on sickness absence from the Trust, abuse of Trust equipment, misappropriation of funds, claims for non-existent employees, and claims for goods and services that are for personal use.

 If you are suspicious or have concerns: